-The emerging and promising real-time engagement measurement approach, enabled by advances in computer vision and machine learning, allows tracking a student's engagement at fine-grained temporal resolutions on the order of seconds or minutes through discrete, objective indicators.
+The emerging and promising real-time engagement measurement approaches, enabled by advances in computer vision and machine learning, allows tracking a student's engagement at fine-grained temporal resolutions on the order of seconds or minutes through discrete, objective indicators.
 Existing research of student behavior analysis in classrooms can be grouped into three categories: student action recognition, learning analytics, and engagement measurement.
-While student action recognition approaches focus on the student's actions from trimmed video or a single image, learning analytics approaches rely on facial expressions, student actions, and/or head gaze.
+While student action recognition approaches focus on the student's actions from trimmed videos or a single image, learning analytics approaches rely on facial expressions, student actions, and/or head gaze.
 For example, Sheng et al.~\cite{Sheng2025} proposed an enhanced YOLOv8-based detector for localizing and classifying student behaviors from single classroom images.
 Their framework incorporates a Multi-Scale Large Kernel Convolution Module (MLKCM) to extract multiscale spatial features and a Progressive Feature Optimization Module (PFOM) that segments the channel dimension of the input feature map for improved feature refinement.
 Ahuja et al. \cite{ahuja2019edusense} presented a classroom sensing system (EduSense) that provides a set of features, including detection of hand raise, hand on face, cross arms, smile, head orientation, and speech duration for both the teacher and the students.
-The authors employed students' skeleton joints and students' facial landmarks to extract these visual features due to the presence of much visual noise, occlusion in the classroom, and privacy preservation.
-The student's actions are recognized frame-wise, which leads to a high false-positive rate in recognition, especially for hand raising.
+These features are extracted from students' skeleton joints and facial landmarks due to the presence of much visual noise, occlusion in the classroom, and privacy preservation.
 Line et al.\cite{lin2021student} recognized student behavior in the classroom based on upper body skeleton joints.
-Their framework includes three steps: Extracting students' poses using bottom-up pose estimation (Openpose) and removing the incorrect connection of students' joints using YoloV4 object detection, generating feature vector using normalized joint locations, joint distances, and bone angles to represent student posture, and using four fully connected layer neural network to classify the student feature vector into four classes.
-The main limitations of their framework are that it recognizes student actions from single images rather than video segments, and it considers actions with different engagement levels, such as writing and playing with a phone as one class (bowing).
+They first extract students' poses using bottom-up pose estimation (OpenPose) and remove the incorrect connection of students' joints using YOLOv4 object detection, then generate a feature vector using normalized joint locations, joint distances, and bone angles to represent student posture and use a four-fully-connected-layer neural network to classify the student feature vector into four classes.
+The limitation of works \cite{ahuja2019edusense,lin2021student} is that student actions are recognized from single images rather than video segments, thereby ignoring temporal dynamics of the actions.
+Moreover, Line et al.\cite{lin2021student} consider actions with different engagement levels, such as writing and playing with a phone, as one class (bowing).